-Carolyn Beaumont is a GP, and an experienced Australian prescriber of nicotine e-liquid.
+Carolyn Beaumont is a GP, and an experienced Australian prescriber of e-liquid for smoking cessation.

-Once you have a script, you can order your nicotine e-liquid overseas every 3 months for a year.
-Your script is valid for 12 months.
+Once you have a script, you can order your e-liquid overseas every 3 months.

 RACGP, MD, DipChildHealth, BMedSci(Dist), BMus(Hons), GradDipEd

 No one is saying that nicotine vaping is 100% safe.
 There is no long-term data on the safety of nicotine vaping.
 However, there is a substantial and growing body of evidence that supports the relative safety and effectiveness of nicotine vaping, compared to smoking tobacco.

 The World Health Organization provides a balanced assessment of the role of nicotine vaping.
 Click here for the full report.
 Essentially, although the lack of long-term safety data is highlighted as a major issue, WHO does offer support for nicotine vaping in current smokers who are unable to stop smoking:

 RACGP provides a comprehensive guideline for doctors regarding smoking cessation.
 The relevant section can be accessed here.
 In essence, although nicotine vaping is not a first-line smoking cessation method, the RACGP say it ‘may be a reasonable intervention’ in certain groups: